-Olympus E-500 versus Olympus E-510
+Olympus E-500 vs E-510

-The Olympus Evolt E-500 and the Olympus E-510 are two digital cameras that were officially introduced, respectively, in September 2005 and March 2007.
+The Olympus Evolt E-500 and the Olympus E-510 are two digital cameras that were announced, respectively, in September 2005 and March 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-The E-500 has a resolution of 8 megapixel, whereas the E-510 provides 10 MP.
+The E-500 has a resolution of 8 megapixels, whereas the E-510 provides 10 MP.

-Body comparison: Olympus E-500 vs Olympus E-510
+Body comparison: Olympus E-500 vs E-510

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-510 is somewhat larger (1 percent) than the Olympus E-500.
 Moreover, the E-510 is markedly heavier (12 percent) than the E-500.
 In this context, it is worth noting that neither the E-500 nor the E-510 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Four Thirds Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Olympus E-500»||5.1 in||3.7 in||2.6 in||16.9 oz||750||n||Sep 2005||599||-||Olympus E-500|